ModisWorks/modis/doc/documentation/modules/music.md

 To search SoundCloud, use `soundcloud` or `sc` before your query.

+- `!play sc [query]`: Searches SoundCloud using the query and plays the first song.
 - `!play sc song [query]`: Searches SoundCloud using the query and plays the first song.
-Doing `!play sc [query]` will also do the same thing.
 - `!play sc songs [query]`: Searches SoundCloud using the query, and plays the top songs that match the query.
 - `!play sc user [query]`: Searches SoundCloud for a user, and plays their most recent songs.
 - `!play sc tagged [query]`: Searches SoundCloud for songs with a given tag, and plays the top songs with that tag.